domRiddle/ASF/Setting-up.md

 ![Assets](https://i.imgur.com/Ym2xPE5.png)

 After download, start from extracting the zip file into its own folder.
-We recommend using **[7-zip](https://www.7-zip.org)**, standard utilities like `unzip` from Linux/OS X should work without problems as well.
+We recommend using **[7-zip](https://www.7-zip.org)**, but all standard utilities like `unzip` from Linux/OS X should work without problems as well.

 If you're using Linux/OS X, don't forget to `chmod +x ArchiSteamFarm` in the extracted folder, since permissions are not automatically set in the zip file.
 This has to be done only once after initial unpack.